 If your town already understands and wants to do something more sophisticated, you might want to see what else green communities are doing.

-Now that we've set the stage, we'll give mostly brief sketches of the information you can find through the links contained in the narrative.
+Now that we've set the stage, we'll give mostly brief sketches of the information you can find through the links contained in the grid and this narrative.

 The definition of sustainable development includes using less of the materials that Mother Nature took a geologic era to produce.